TREYWANGCQU/blog.reaticle.com/README.md

 # Support

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+This is based on Jekyll theme.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /